yetanalytics/lrsql/doc/troubleshooting.md

 First of all, ensure that the SQL LRS app is running and that the host and port are configured correctly.
 If you are running SQL LRS as a Docker image, ensure that the port is exposed.

-In addition, you may need to adjust [configuration](env_vars.md#cors) for CORS (Cross-Origin Resource Sharing), which restricts which endpoints requests can be sent from and be accepted by the LRS.
-Either specify allowed endpoint URLs via `LRSQL_ALLOWED_ORIGINS` (the recommended way for production instances) or allow all endpoints via setting `LRSQL_ALLOW_ALL_ORIGINS` to `true`.
+In addition, you may need to adjust [configuration for CORS](env_vars.md#cors)  (Cross-Origin Resource Sharing).
+CORS restricts which endpoints SQL LRS will accept requests from; requests from disallowed endpoints will result in a 403 Forbidden response.
+Either specify allowed endpoints via `LRSQL_ALLOWED_ORIGINS` (the recommended method for production) or allow all endpoints via setting `LRSQL_ALLOW_ALL_ORIGINS` to `true`.

 ### I am unable to run the Docker image in Postgres mode